-The best timeframe to start looking for an apartment for rent depends a lot on the area you choose to live in (for example if there is a lot of apartments available or a limited supply) and your personal preferences.
-For example, in Philadelphia, most landlords ask for 60 calendar days’ notice from end of lease from renters, so one typically knows the availability of places to rent about 2 months ahead of time.
-Of course, there could be a variety of reasons why an apartment could become available rapidly (sudden relocation or death to name just a couple).
-As a practical rule of thumb though, assuming the neighborhood you are looking at has limited inventory, a reasonable amount of time to start your search for an apartment is about 2.5 months (or 75 days) out from when you want to move so you can prepare a list of apartments, narrow your list, conduct apartment tours, and not feel too rushed.
+The best timeframe to start looking for an apartment for rent depends a lot on the area you choose to live in.
+For example, it will depend on whether there are a lot of apartments available to choose from and your personal preferences.
+In Philadelphia, most landlords ask for 60 calendar days notice from the end of your rental lease so you should plan to know the availability of places to rent about 2 months ahead of the end of your lease.
+There could be a variety of reasons why an apartment might become available quickly, for example, a sudden relocation or death.
+As a practical rule of thumb though, assuming the neighborhood you are looking at has limited inventory, a reasonable amount of time to start your search for an apartment is about 2.5 months (or 75 days) out from when you want to move so you can prepare a list of apartments, narrow it down, conduct apartment tours, and not feel too rushed.

 If you start looking too early, everything that was available then may no longer be available closer to your move-in date, which makes your original search mildly to very unproductive.
 If you start looking too late, you may be forced to move into something you don’t really want because you didn’t have enough time to find your dream rental.

-Remember to visit a variety of online sources, not just apartment listing websites, but direct individual community websites, and you might even consider 3rd party marketplaces (of course you should be very careful of scams and illegitimate rentals on third party marketplace sources).
+Remember to visit a variety of online sources, not just apartment listing websites but also direct individual community websites.
+You might even consider 3rd party marketplaces so long as you’re careful of scams and illegitimate rentals on third-party marketplace sources.